 This desire to help was a characteristic that resonated from each of us throughout our time at Fremont.
 It is safe to say that as a group we understand that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.
 One of our primary objectives as wellness professionals is to help people feel better.”
 During the ceremony, seven students were also recognized for Summa Cum Laude (4.0 Cummulative GPA), including Deanna Gilmore, Ericka Cruz, Fatimae Nicholas, Harold Parker, Maria Navarro, Melodie Knight, and Scott Barrett.

 A number of students were also recognized for Magna Cum Laude (3.50-3.99 GPA).
 Honorable Distinction Awards were given out during the ceremony, including the Spirit Award which was given to Melva Jolley from the College of Business for consistently demonstrating loyalty, commitment, dedication, and service, building spirit and support among fellow students and the College.
 The Instructor’s Choice Award was given to Victor Barajas from the College of Legal Studies for demonstrating exceptional leadership in the classroom, contributing to a positive classroom environment, and assisting fellow students to succeed.
 Several students were also recognized for their efforts as Student Ambassadors.
 These students worked with other students to help them adapt to college life and succeed in their classes.
 Student Ambassadors offered assistance with understanding course content and informing students about available resources at the College.
-Fremont College has campuses in Cerritos, California and Los Angeles, California.
+Fremont University has campuses in Cerritos, California and Los Angeles, California.
 The College offers four degree programs in business, design, legal studies, and wellness.
 Fremont offers online programs and night classes.
 The College was established in 1986 and its unique teaching methodology is based on the Professional Action Learning® (PAL) model.